Do you need to urgently find an English-speaking dentist in Barcelona?

 - Numbness or tingling around the mouth

 If you have any of these symptoms, you may be experiencing a dental emergency and you should consult a dentist immediately.
-The goal will be to reduce pain and then eliminate it.

 Most common dental emergencies